cole-st-john/SmartAssemblyParser/README.md

 - static analysis
 - refactoring

-This project currently contains a functioning, if incomplete, grammar for .TAB files and can extra all of the data structure names from the logic portion of the programs (ASM_DESCR BLOCK).
+This project currently contains a functioning, if incomplete, grammar for .TAB files and can extra all of the data structure names from the logic portion of the programs (ASM_DESCR block).

 For ambitious developers, I hope this might help in making further steps in developer tools for the language.